Lin Chia-lung: Academic career

-Lin left Taiwan for the United States to attend Yale University on a Fulbright scholarship from 1991 through 1994.
-He received master's degrees in philosophy (1992) and political science (1993), as well as a PhD in political science (1998).
 Returning to Taiwan after graduating from Yale, Lin served on the faculty of the political science department at National Chung Cheng University as an assistant professor from 1999 through 2004.
-His research interests include the democratization of Taiwan, as well as the political and economic development of the People's Republic of China, and has written several books on the subjects.
+His research interests included the democratization of Taiwan, as well as the political and economic development of the People's Republic of China, and has written several books on the subjects.